glvi/funcpp/docs/sum_types.md

 }
 ```

 C++ has no inherent means to denote a sum type.
-There is
+There is a workaround
-`std::variant` in the C++ standard library that provides a
+in the form of `std::variant` in the C++ standard library.
+But at the
-workaround.
-But at the language level itself, it is not possible to
-define a sum type.
+language level itself, it is not possible to define a sum type.